iurii-m/MorDeephy/README.md

 ```
 git push --set-upstream origin <your current branch>
 ```
-To authenticate this step github doesnt allow using regular credentials.
+To authenticate this step github does not allow using regular credentials.
 We propose to [Generate classic token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic).
 Further authentification for push can be made using it instead of a password.

 *2.2.6.* Configure a Remote for the Fork
 ```